SaktiNash23/LanceIndustries/README.md

 * Make a new scene for Map Editor, Make mockup for loading map UI in scene, Create Menu Item Editor for creating scriptable object, Add Naughty Attributes
 * Updated scripts for Laser Origin, Reflectors.
 Created new prefabs for laser, laser origin & reflector.
 Added placeholder asset for testing purposes
 * Created scriptable objects to store data for the reflectors.
 Updated the reflector prefab with more 2D Box Colliders
+* Changed the implementation for how the laser detects the reflectors (Now uses raycast instead of trigger for improved consistency), updated the colliders for reflectors, created prefab and simple script to test Grid (will add rest of implementation for Grid soon).